RBC-DSAI-IITM/crai-hugo/content/english/events/carnegie GTS.md

 How can we gain a deeper understanding of the technical factors underlying AI breakthroughs?

-In this panel, our student team from IITM and our keynote speaker, Professor Ravindran, participated in a discussion aimed at addressing these questions.
+In this panel, our keynote speaker, Professor Ravindran, participated in a discussion aimed at addressing these questions.

 One of the main topics of discussion was the transition of artificial intelligence (AI) to more advanced generative AI models, which are capable of creating novel and realistic content, such as text, images, audio, and video.
 The panelists explored the possibility of a global convergence on AI, and how different regulatory mechanisms will respond to the growing adoption of such AI systems.
 They also discussed how countries can prepare for a transition to increasingly AI-enabled economies and societies, and what are the ethical and social implications of generative AI.